Pellets

 Disadvantages of Pellets in Pharmacy

-1) Formulation of pellets is time taking process and very complicated.2) As pellets are too rigid so it is very difficult to compress pellets into tablets.
+1) Formulation of pellets is time taking process and very complicated.2) As pellets are too rigid, it is very difficult to compress pellets into tablets.
 Hence, pellets are delivered encapsulated in hard gelatin capsule shells.

 Read more - What is the tablet dosage form?

-4) Pelletization process requires highly specialized equipment so, the cost of manufacturing increases.
+4) The pelletization process requires highly specialized equipment, and the cost of manufacturing increases.

-Read more - What is film coating of tablets?
+Read more - What is the film coating of tablets?

 Formulation Requirement of Pellets or Pellets Formulation